Plantar Fasciitis Treatment Preston

 Your Plantar Fasciitis Questions Answered

-Anybody can potentially develop plantar fasciitis, but certain factors may increase your risk.
-People who engage in activities that place stress on the feet such as athletes, runners, dancers, or people with jobs that require prolonged standing or walking are often most susceptible.
-Other risk factors include having flat feet or high arches, tight calf muscles or Achilles tendon, being overweight, and wearing inadequate footwear.
-While it can develop in people of any age, it’s most common in middle aged people between the ages of 40 and 60.
+While plantar fasciitis can affect anyone, there are specific risk factors that may increase the likelihood.
+Individuals engaged in activities that strain the feet, such as athletes, runners, dancers, or those with occupations involving prolonged standing or walking, are often more prone to developing plantar fasciitis.
+Other risk factors include having flat feet or high arches, tight calf muscles or Achilles tendon, being overweight, and wearing improper footwear.
+While plantar fasciitis can develop at any age, it is most commonly seen in middle-aged individuals between 40 and 60 years old.

 To diagnose plantar fasciitis, a combination of your medical history and a physical examination is typically employed.
 In certain cases, additional imaging tests may be necessary.
 If you suspect you have plantar fasciitis, it is advisable to seek the skills of a podiatrist, such as our team at Talaria Podiatrist, who will evaluate your symptoms, conduct a comprehensive foot examination, and provide a diagnosis.